Facebook owner faces EU ban on targeted advertising, Norway says

 Datatilsynet in September said it had referred the ongoing fine to the European regulator, as its fine was valid in Norway only and due to expire on Nov.
 3. It will now be made permanent.
 The EDPB's decision is an instruction to the data regulator of Ireland, where Meta's European headquarters are located, to impose a permanent ban on the company's use of behavioural advertising, Datatilsynet said, without giving a timeline.Meta on Wednesday said it had already said it would give users in the EU and the EEA the opportunity to consent, and would offer, in November, a subscription model to comply with regulatory requirements.

-"EDPB members have been aware of this plan for weeks and we were already fully engaged with them to arrive at a satisfactory outcome for all parties," said a company spokesperson.We know it's a hassle to switch browsers but we want your experience with CNA to be fast, secure and the best it can possibly be.
+"EDPB members have been aware of this plan for weeks and we were already fully engaged with them to arrive at a satisfactory outcome for all parties," said a company spokesperson.The Brussels-based EDPB was not immediately available for comment.
+Wednesday is a bank holiday in Belgium.